thebrettbarlow/forcelandia-sfdx-plugin/README.md

   -s, --sobjecttype=sobjecttype                                                     name of the sobject to get.
 Required
                                                                                     if --all is false

-  -t, --destination=destination                                                     (required) sfdx connection to copy
-                                                                                    places to

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org